The Easiest DIY Cat Tree for Large Cats (Perfect for Clumsy Kitties!)

 It is a simple design, no drilling or messiness, no special tools required.
 And being somewhat of a germaphobe, the rugs are easy to remove for washing.

-We put cat food on the bottom most shelf as a means for storage, but also for added stability.
+We put cat food on the bottom-most shelf as a means for storage, but also for added stability.
 While the blocky design of the cat climber makes it fairly stable, it still shakes a little when he jumps onto the highest level.

 Since the post and shelves are made of untreated wood, and there were some splinters where the holes are, we sanded these parts to make sure our cat would not get hurt while rubbing against the posts.

-Other things you can do would be to add a coat of varnish over the wood so it will be more durable and water resistant.
+Other things you can do would be to add a coat of varnish over the wood so it will be more durable and water-resistant.

 ~ by Crystal

-See more IKEA cat hacks.
+NEXT: We’re purring for more IKEA cat hacks.